D'Marco Jackson: New Orleans Saints

 Jackson was selected by the New Orleans Saints in the fifth round (161st overall) of the 2022 NFL draft.
 He was placed on injured reserve on August 9, 2022.

 On August 26, 2025, Jackson was waived by the Saints as part of final roster cuts.

 Chicago Bears

 On August 27, 2025, Jackson was claimed off waivers by the Chicago Bears.

+Although primarily a special teams player for the 2025 season, Jackson became the Bears' starting middle linebacker for their Week 12 game against the Pittsburgh Steelers due to injuries.
+As the defense's play caller, he led the Bears in tackles with 15 as they won 31–28.
+In Week 15, Jackson recorded his first career sack and interception off the Cleveland Browns' Shedeur Sanders; he was named NFC Defensive Player of the Week, the first Bears linebacker to receive the honor since Danny Trevathan in 2018.

+On March 9, 2026, Jackson re-signed with the Bears on a two-year, $7.5 million contract.

 Personal life

 Jackson is the cousin of former NFL running back Maurice Morris.